 A total of 67 sediment samples were collected during the RI from locations upstream, adjacent to and downstream of the site along the Rio Grande Creek.
 The samples were collected to assess the potential for impacts to sediment from the site.
-The results indicate that sediment in an area adjacent to the site exceed the b - SCG: Part 375-6.8(a), Unrestricted Soil Cleanup Objectives.
+The results indicate that sediment in an area adjacent to the site exceed the Department's SCGs for sediments for PAHs.
+However, the highest level of impacted sediment was found at a b - SCG: Part 375-6.8(a), Unrestricted Soil Cleanup Objectives.